 Residents Maintain Autonomy

-This datapoint is a measure of the percentage of long-term stay residents who required additional assistance with activities of daily living over time.
-Activities of daily living include activities such as dressing and using the bathroom.
-Many in the industry would argue that this is a reasonable measure of a resident's well-being.
+This metric measures the percentage of long-term care residents who required additional assistance with activities of daily living over time.
+ADL's include activities such as moving around and eating.
+Many would argue that this is a reasonable measure of a patient's well-being.

 Ability to Keep Residents Mobile